Coronavirus COVID -19

 COVID-19 is a global emergency.
 Currently, personal isolation is the approach being taken by most countries, although the policy is not working in many developing countries.

-There is currently no medium-term policy for when developed countries are in danger of economic collapse or social revolt against the rules.
+There is currently no medium-term policy for when countries are in danger of economic collapse or social revolt against the rules.

 The long-term goal is the development of immunity through immunisation or catching / surviving the disease.
 When a lot of people have immunity, the virus will not encounter enough hosts frequently enough to spread, and the hope is that it will disappear.